MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/includes/mdm-insider-csp-note.md

 ---

 > [!IMPORTANT]
-> This CSP contains preview policies that are under development and only applicable for [Windows Insider Preview builds](/windows-insider/).
-These policies are subject to change and may have dependencies on other features or services in preview.
+> This CSP contains preview settings that are under development and only applicable for [Windows Insider Preview builds](/windows-insider/).
+These settings are subject to change and may have dependencies on other features or services in preview.